graphicsdesk/spectate/README.md

 4. Clone the [Spectate Doc template](https://docs.google.com/document/d/1JV2fVhKWMo1MHIJqL3oq10mRSOrWPO_iRnRkmD92N5g/edit).

-5. Run `spectate init`, which will ask you for the slug and the new Google Docs link.
+5. Run `spectate init`.
+It will first prompt you for the article slug.
+If you leave the answer blank, it will use the project directory name by default.
+It will then ask you the new Google Docs link.
+To skip this step, input `s`.

 6. Add all the new files, create the first commit, and push it to GitHub.
 ```